bartfeenstra/betty/documentation/usage/cli.rst

       --help     Show this message and exit.

     Commands:
       clear-caches                   Clear all caches.
       config                         Configure Betty.
       demo                           Explore a demonstration site.
       docs                           View the documentation.
+      extension-new-translation      Create a new translation for an extension extension-update-translations  Update all existing translations for an extension
       generate                       Generate a static site.
       new                            Create a new project.
       new-translation                Create a new translation
       serve                          Serve a generated site.
       update-translations            Update all existing translations
       dev-new-translation            Create a new translation for Betty itself dev-update-translations        Update all existing translations for Betty itself

 Clearing caches